katiebristol/izzi_converter/README.md

-# Izzi Converter
+# IZZI Converter

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## Purpose

-This script was created to split a .dat file into separate sample files to cut down on data processing time.
-The result is individual sample files that are space-delimited.
+This script was created to convert individual sample files previously made by Data Splitter into PmagPy generic format.
+Files produced by this script can be used with PmagPy and paleointensity.org.

 ## Inputs

-This script requires a .dat file placed into the /data/ directory.
+This script requires .dat files that you want converted placed into the /input/ folder.

 ## Outputs

-This script will create files for each sample measured in a .dat file.
+This script will create converted files with the same name.
-The output will write to the /results/ folder.
+The converted files will write to the /output/ folder.

 ## Notes

-This script was made specifically for files produced by the CryoPC3 magnetometer control software, but it may work with other softwares as well.
+This script was made in conjunction with the Data Splitter script.
+It is intended to be used afterwards to convert data to PmagPy generic/paleointensity.org friendly formats.

 ## License